 He did such an amazing job!
 And I know he’ll be riding that high for a long time.

 Pomaika’i also said we could just pose for photos if we wanted, which would be a great option for those a little nervous to try twirling it.

 What Our Kids Thought

 We’ve got two boys (ages 7 years old and 4 years old) and they can be hard to impress some days.

-After the workshop, I asked my 7 year old if he thought it was cool.
-When he said “not really” my heart sank a bit.
-Until he clarified, “that was EPIC!”
+After the workshop, I asked my 7-year-old if he thought it was cool.
+When he said, “Not really,” my heart sank a bit.
+Until he clarified, “That was EPIC!”

 What’s extra cool is that we found out that Pomaika’i was going to perform at the Ahi Lele Fire Show we had tickets for a few days later.
-The kids were super excited to know someone that will be on stage!
+The kids were super excited to know someone that would be on stage!

 How to Sign Up for this Hawaii Fire Dancing Experience

 Okay, if you’ve gotten to this part of my post and you’re feeling excited, you’ll definitely want to book this before your trip to Kauai.
 Check latest rates and more information.

 It’s easy to use Viator to check availability for your trip dates.
 Once you book this experience, you’ll get messages to coordinate exactly where to meet.